General Information

 design of recommender systems (including collaborative filtering, content-based filtering,

-model-based approaches which use data mining, and hybrid systems).
+model-based approaches which use data mining, and hybrid recommender systems).

 -